AndreaGiardini/katacoda-scenarios/learnk8s-nginx/step1.md

 Kubernetes is a complex software with many moving components interacting with each other.
 Let's spend some time discovering the basic components...

-Start the cluster by running the `launch.sh` script.
+Start the cluster by running the `launch.sh`{{execute}} script.

+This will create a Kubernetes cluster made of two servers.
+Wait for the script to complete before proceeding.